AmberLBurroughs/hoover/README.md

 # Hoover, the imaginary robot vacuum
 A robotic vacuum emulator that is controlled by a set of instructions.
-Hoover naviates on a grid to collect dirt pieces.
-The dirt pieces are set to specific X and Y coordinates on the grid when the application starts.
-Using directions provided hoover moves to a new location and the location coordinates are evaluated against the dirt position.
-After hoover completes running the final position and total dirt pieces are displayed on the page.
+The mighty Hoover naviates on a grid to collect pieces of dirt.
+The dirt pieces are set to specific X, Y coordinates on the grid.

+Using directions provided to the Hoover, it attempts to move to a new location with each instruction.
+The location coordinates are evaluated against the array of dirt locations.
+After the Hoover completes its journey, the final position and total dirt pieces are displayed on the page.

 <div align="center">
     <img src="view/hoover.gif" alt="screenshot of application" width="40%">